 Comic Relief is a unique and diverse organisation and each team manages very different types of safeguarding risk.
 To ensure safeguarding measures respond to the different organisational needs, Safeguarding Champions:

-Meet with the Safeguarding Lead on a quarterly basis to share the specific safeguarding issues and support required by their teams/departments,
+Meet with the Safeguarding Business Partner on a quarterly basis to share the specific safeguarding issues and support required by their teams/departments,

 Promote safeguarding within their teams/departments and support the implementation of safeguarding policies and procedures,

 Provide advice to their teams/departments, including signposting to safeguarding resources,